Argonding/Notes-on-articles/README.md

   And accordingly, my notes and what a story does the article itself tell to us researchers.

+My study focuses on several aspects, so I devided it into different themes(branches).

 Feel easy to get in touch with me by Argonding@outlook.com!